migueog/migueog.github.io/content/posts/memoization-javascript/index.md

 ---

-Let's expand on this and see how this can be used in the real world!.
+Let's expand on this and see how this can be used in the real world!

 We're going to write a function that fetches data from some API.